anderkve/FYS3150/_sources/book/using_git/dealing_with_merge_conflicts.md

 git pull
 ```

-This will results in a failure of auto-merging!
+Git will now fail to auto-merge!
 The last few lines of the output should look something like this:

 ```sh
 Auto-merging tmp.txt